 Casting is the most common method of making a ring and is how mass production jewellery is created.
 It simply means the ring is made or cast from a mould in a factory.
 It is more economical than handmade simply because there is very little labour involved in the process.

 The hammering and heating process in a handmade ring improves the quality of the metal, just like a blacksmith making a sword or horseshoe.
 Metal is strongest when forged.

-Yes, our stones are independently-certified by the world’s foremost authorities in diamond grading, including the Gemological Institute of America.
+Yes, our diamonds are independently certified by the world’s foremost authorities in diamond grading, including the Gemological Institute of America.
 Always insist on independent certification rather than ‘store certified’.
 We don’t just deal with Australia’s leading diamond merchants but have access to the world’s largest diamond inventory.

 There’s little difference between the hardness of 9ct and 18ct gold.
 In white gold, 18ct is harder than 9ct, however, in yellow gold the reverse is true.
 9ct yellow gold is harder than 18ct.
 Both options, if handmade, will last several lifetimes.